KMouris/R_factor/README.md

 * temp= binary variable
     * True means you are introducing temperature files.
     * False means you are not introducing temperature files.
 In the resulting file, the temperature value will be 9999

+## Output data
+= .csv file for each cell, containing the precipitation value for each available time interval